 In an article today for the Canadian edition of the HuffPost, Liz Bernier, managing editor of Canada’s HR Professional Magazine, revealed that through her own research in the field, she recognizes the importance of “the Canadian Armed Force's spectrum based approach [that] presents mental health much like physical health in that it exists on a continuum”.

 Furthermore, Bernier explained, while issues of mental illness and mental health are finally being acknowledged in the workplace, statistics show that most workers still do not disclose their situations to their employers.
-“Forty per cent of employees report that they are willing to disclose mental health difficulties to their employer, according to the Anxiety and Depression Association of America," she wrote.
+She states that according to the Anxiety and Depression Association of America a significant number of employees, even up to 40 per cent of workers, state that they would be willing to disclose their personal mental health conditions to their employers.

 It was during her examination of the Canadian Armed Forces’ (CAF) Road to Mental Readiness program for an interview back in 2014 that Bernier believes she may have found a successful concept for the examination, disclosure and acceptance of mental illnesses in civilian workplaces.

 And while Bernier was quick to emphasize the importance, and necessity, of the diagnostic method historically practiced in mental health sectors, she was fascinated by the stigma reduction that resulted from CAF’s concentration on mental health and mental illness on a continuum-based approach.

 Bernier admitted she has experienced her own mental health challenges and that, in conjunction with working a journalism beat in "workplace issues", she is amazed at how workplace stigma over mental health conditions continues unabated, signifying a need for change and education..